The dignity every mother deserves: Proper care for dementia patients.

 Only I was by her side to comfort her.
 It was a brutal, traumatizing event which, I never could have predicted at the day's beginning.

 This unfortunate and needless chain of events happened here in Canada, in the very institution where we are directed to go during our most perilous times.
-After the article in the newspaper ran, countless families contacted me with similar stories of their own.
+After I went to the press and an article in the local newspaper ran, countless families contacted me with similar stories of their own.

 Two internal reviews of the incident have justified all of the actions that were taken by hospital staff.
 Security footage of the incident was "taped over" despite reviews underway.
 Several misrepresentations and mistruths were scattered throughout both reports.
 Sadly, I was not surprised by the incident being reviewed and assessed with a protective bureaucratic response.